Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders

 To illustrate the impact of these operators on both total and differential rates, we select benchmark values for the WCs, listed in Table~\ref{BM_points}.
 These benchmark points (BPs) satisfy the constraints in Tables~\ref{other_constraints_flavour_universal_1} and~\ref{other_constraints_flavour_universal_2}.
 BP1–BP3 are used for the $Zh$ and $\mu^+\mu^-h$ channels, while BP4–BP7 correspond to $t\bar{t}$ and $t\bar{t}h$ production.
 Together, these benchmark scenarios span different interference patterns, symmetry structures, and energy scalings, allowing a comprehensive exploration of SMEFT effects. \begin{itemize}[leftmargin=*, labelsep=0.5em] \item BP1 and BP2 involve leptonic current operators $C_{\varphi \ell}^{(1)}, C_{\varphi \ell}^{(3)}$, and $C_{\varphi e}$, which modify muon couplings to electroweak bosons.
-BP1 alters $W$ and $Z$ couplings uniformly, whereas BP2 induces non-universal modifications of the electroweak couplings. \item BP3 lies on the photophobic line $C_{\mu W} = -{\rm tan}{\theta_W}~ C_{\mu B}$, where $g_{\mu\mu\gamma}=0$, $g_{\mu\mu Z}\neq0$. \item BP4 and BP5 test vectorial four-fermion contact interactions. \item BP6 and BP7 probe scalar and tensor four-fermion operators, which do not interfere with the SM but have energy-growing contributions. \end{itemize} We use {\tt FeynRules}~\cite{Alloul:2013bka} to implement the effective Lagrangian and generate the UFO model file.
-This is interfaced with {\tt Madgraph5\_aMC@NLO}~\cite{Alwall:2014hca} for generating signal and background events at leading order, followed by {\tt Pythia8}~\cite{Sjostrand:2014zea} for parton showering.
-Detector effects are simulated with {\tt Delphes-v3.5.0}~\cite{deFavereau:2013fsa}, using the muon-collider detector card.
-Jets are reconstructed with anti-$k_t$ algorithm as implemented in {\tt FastJet}-v3.3.2~\cite{Cacciari:2011ma}.
-In this study, we consider muon-collider setups with c.o.m energies, $\sqrt{s} = [ 3,10,14,30 ]$~TeV, with integrated luminosities of $[1,10,20,90]$~ab$^{-1}$, respectively~\cite{InternationalMuonCollider:2025sys}.
+BP1 alters $W$ and $Z$ couplings uniformly, whereas BP2 induces non-universal modifications of the electroweak couplings. \item BP3 lies on the photophobic line $C_{\mu B} = {\rm tan}{\theta_W}~ C_{\mu W}$, where $g_{\mu\mu\gamma}=0$, $g_{\mu\mu Z}\neq0$. \item BP4 and BP5 test vectorial four-fermion contact interactions. \item BP6 and BP7 probe scalar and tensor four-fermion operators, which do not interfere with the SM but have energy-growing contributions. \end{itemize} We use {\tt FeynRules}~\cite{Alloul:2013bka} to implement the effective Lagrangian and generate the UFO model file.
+We interface this with {\tt Madgraph5\_aMC@NLO}~\cite{Alwall:2014hca} to generate signal and background events at leading order.
+We use {\tt Pythia8}~\cite{Sjostrand:2014zea} for parton showering and simulate detector effects with {\tt Delphes-v3.5.0}~\cite{deFavereau:2013fsa}, using a muon-collider detector card\footnote{The performances encoded in the {\tt{delphes\_card\_MuonColliderDet.tcl}} card represent a benchmark parametrisation rather than a finalised detector design.
+The dependence of our results on the dominant detector parameters is discussed in section~\ref{section5}.}.
+We reconstruct jets using the anti-$k_t$ algorithm implemented in {\tt FastJet}-v3.3.2~\cite{Cacciari:2011ma}.
+In this study, we consider muon-collider setups with c.o.m energies $\sqrt{s} = [3, 10, 14, 30]$~TeV.
+The corresponding integrated luminosities are $[1, 10, 20, 90]$~ab$^{-1}$~\cite{InternationalMuonCollider:2025sys}.
 The increase in luminosity with energy compensates for the suppression of $s$-channel processes, ensuring sufficient event yields at high energies~\cite{Delahaye:2019omf}.
 We are now all set to analyse the kinematic features that distinguish SMEFT signals from SM backgrounds in the aforementioned processes.